 CALIFORNIA—On June 26, the United States Attorney for the District of Central California announced that following a 17-day trial, a jury convicted Jordan Nicholas McCormick, 31, of Palmdale, who was accused of selling oxycodone pills laced with fentanyl to a 20-year-old Lance Corporal in the United States Marine Corps, who overdosed on May 23, 2020, while serving at Marine Corps Base Camp Pendleton.

-McCormick was found guilty of six felonies including one count of possessing a firearm in furtherance of a drug trafficking crime, one count of possessing LSD with intent to distribute, one count of possessing methamphetamine with intent to distribute, one count of distributing fentanyl, one count of distributing fentanyl resulting in death, and one count of conspiracy to distribute controlled substances resulting in death.
+McCormick was found guilty of six felonies, including one count of possessing a firearm in furtherance of a drug trafficking crime, one count of possessing LSD with intent to distribute, one count of possessing methamphetamine with intent to distribute, one count of distributing fentanyl, one count of distributing fentanyl resulting in death, and one count of conspiracy to distribute controlled substances resulting in death.

-On May 21, 2020, he sent a text message to one of his co-conspirators stating, “seeing my oxy guy today he has a boat,” which referred to 1,000 oxycodone pills.
+They communicated via text messages and used Snapchat to coordinate their activities.
+On May 21, 2020, the defendant sent Solis a text message to one of his co-conspirators stating, “seeing my oxy guy today, he has a boat,” which referred to 1,000 oxycodone pills, after which Shelton was directed to deliver a sample of these pills to Solis.
 These pills were purchased by Anthony Ruben Whisenant, 24, a Marine Lance Corporal who pleaded guilty on January 31, 2025, to using a cellphone to commit a drug offense.
-The next day, McCormick sold pills to an associate.
-The associate posted a picture of several bills on Snapchat with the caption “Who f*** with M30s?
+The next day, McCormick sold another batch of bills to Solis, who posted an advertisement on his Snapchat account, which included in the picture several pills along with the caption “Who f*** with M30S?
 Tapp in.”
-The associate sold 10 oxycodone pills to the Marine, who consumed several of them and then died.

 McCormick sold another batch of 1000 pills to this associate on July 26, 2020, and they were arrested three days later, which led to about 900 pills being seized.